thaabomb/EightyPercentSafer/interview-questions-for-ed-soliday.md

 - What made CAST so effective?
 - Do you have any examples of how improving safety improved productivity?
 - How did you know what would work?
 How did you know what to do?
-- In your opinion, what activities/entities outside of CAST had significant contributions to aviation safety at around the same time?
+- In your opinion, were there any activities/entities outside of CAST that had a significant impact on aviation safety at around the same time?